50+ [REAL-TIME] CSS3 Interview Questions and Answers

 Ans:

 CSS mixins are reusable blocks of CSS code that can be included in other style rules using the @mixin directive.
-They allow for the creation of modular and maintainable stylesheets by encapsulating common styles and patterns.
-Mixins can be used with preprocessors like Sass to generate repetitive or complex CSS code more efficiently.
+They encapsulate common styles and patterns, making it possible to create modular and maintainable stylesheets.
+Mixins can be used with preprocessors such as Sass to more effectively construct complex or repeated CSS code.
+They also support parameterization, enabling the creation of flexible styles that can be customized based on different needs.

 67. Explain the concept of CSS pseudo-elements and their usage.